 Police arrest murder suspect in January shootout

 Jul.
-28—Authorities on Wednesday nabbed an alleged gunman in the deadly January shootout at the Bamboo Lounge, in which one combatant was killed and five patrons wounded in the bar at 2717 U.S. Highway 17, in Brunswick, city police said.
+29—Authorities on Wednesday nabbed an alleged gunman who was involved in the deadly January shootout at the Bamboo Lounge in which a combatant was killed and five patrons wounded, city police said

 Due to the ongoing nature of the investigation, police would not disclose where U.S. Marshals found Duncan.

-An off-duty Brunswick police officer was working a security detail at the lounge, and after hearing gunfire from just outside the bar, he immediately alerted police on duty.
+An off-duty Brunswick police officer who was working a security detail at the lounge immediately alerted police on duty after hearing gunfire from just outside the bar.

 Capers, 32, later died of his wounds.
 Four women and one man were transported to local hospitals for treatment of non-life-threatening gunshot wounds, police said.

-Glynn County Sheriff's Office deputies nabbed Cowart last month following a traffic stop in the 2100 block of Barton Street in the city.
-Deputies say Cowart was passenger and jumped from the vehicle and ran after the early afternoon traffic stop on June 14.
-Deputies pursed and caught him.
+Glynn County Sheriff deputies nabbed Cowart last month following a traffic stop in the 2100 block of Barton Street in the city on June 14.
+Deputies say Cowart was a passenger and jumped from the vehicle and ran after the early afternoon traffic stop on June 14, but deputies pursed and caught him.

 Both Cowart and Duncan remained Thursday in the county jail.